meghdadFar/snlp/README.md

 ### **Text Cleaning**

 *snlp* implements an easy to use and powerful function for cleaning up the text (`clean_text`).
-Using, `clean_text`, you can choose what pattern to accept via `regex_pattern` argument, what pattern to drop via `drop` argument, and what pattern to replace via `replace` argument.
+Using, `clean_text`, you can choose what pattern to accept via `keep_pattern` argument, what pattern to drop via `drop_patterns` argument, and what pattern to replace via `replace` argument.
 You can also specify the maximum length of tokens.
 Let's use [Stanford's IMDB Sentiment Dataset](https://ai.stanford.edu/~amaas/data/sentiment/) as an example.
 A sample of this data can be found in `resources/data/imdb_train_sample.tsv`.